-The Corporate Governance and Nominating Committee reviews the composition of the full Board to identify the qualifications and areas of expertise needed to further enhance the composition of the Board, makes recommendations to the Board concerning the appropriate size and needs of the Board and, on its own or with the assistance of management, a search firm or others, identifies candidates with those qualifications.
-Each director nominee was elected by the Company's shareholders at the 2017 annual general meeting, other than Mrs. Parent Haughey and Mr. Szews.
-Mrs. Parent Haughey and Mr. Szews were recommended by the Corporate Governance and Nominating Committee and the CEO.
-In considering candidates, the Corporate Governance and Nominating Committee will take into account all factors it considers appropriate, including breadth of experience, understanding of business and financial issues, ability to exercise sound judgment, diversity, leadership, and achievements and experience in matters affecting business and industry.
-The Corporate Governance and Nominating Committee considers the entirety of each candidate's credentials and believes that at a minimum each nominee should satisfy the following criteria: highest character and integrity, experience and understanding of strategy and policy-setting, sufficient time to devote to Board matters, and no conflict of interest that would interfere with performance as a director.
-Shareholders may recommend candidates for consideration for Board membership by sending the recommendation to the Corporate Governance and Nominating Committee, in care of the Secretary of the Company.
+The Corporate Governance Committee reviews the composition of the full Board to identify the qualifications and areas of expertise needed to further enhance the composition of the Board, makes recommendations to the Board concerning the appropriate size and needs of the Board and, on its own or with the assistance of management, a search firm or others, identifies candidates with those qualifications.
+Each director nominee except for Mr. Mizell (who was appointed in February 2020) was elected by the Company's shareholders at the 2019 Annual General Meeting.
+In considering candidates, the Corporate Governance Committee will take into account all factors it considers appropriate, including breadth of experience, understanding of business and financial issues, ability to exercise sound judgment, diversity, leadership, and achievements and experience in matters affecting business and industry.
+The Corporate Governance Committee considers the entirety of each candidate's credentials and believes that at a minimum each nominee should satisfy the following criteria: highest character and integrity, experience and understanding of strategy and policy setting, financial literacy, sufficient time to devote to Board matters, and no conflict of interest that would interfere with performance as a director.

+Shareholders may recommend candidates for consideration for Board membership by sending the recommendation to the Corporate Governance Committee, in care of the Corporate Secretary.
 Candidates recommended by shareholders are evaluated in the same manner as director candidates identified by any other means.